ebruchez/public/Books.md

 - WWI in general (The First World War (John Keegan))
 	- 2015-08-31: Just finished listening to @hardcorehistory's  6-part ["Blueprint for Armageddon"](http://www.dancarlin.com/hh-55).
 Just great! #history #wwi #podcast
 - WWII in general
+- Pizarro and the conquest of the Incas

 ### Books recommended by Bertrand Russell